octagonal/AnthonyMadhvani_Bachelorproef/paper/020_the_example_app.md

 With these requirements in mind, an example app has been chosen.

-## The app: WikiaArt Image Downloader
+## The app: Tumblr Image Downloader

-WikiArt is a website which serves as a central repository for art throughout the ages.
+Tumblr is a website which on which users can host a blog.
 Relevant to the app requirements, it has an API and contains high-resolution imagery.
 Using their API, an app will be constructed that allows users to browse art and choose a new wallpaper.